Hotel Budir

 Lows

-- Menus change on a daily basis and you don’t have much choice - phone ahead to check if you’re picky
+• Menus don't give you a lot of choice - phone ahead to check if you’re picky or have dietary requirements

 Best time to go